zeusdeux/fuzzy-dropdown/README.md

 ### The styling

-`fuzzyDropdown` by itself does no styling.
+`fuzzy-dropdown` by itself does no styling.
 All the styling is controlled via css.

 This gives you complete freedom to style your dropdown however you want and it'll all *just work*.
 Below is some example css.